pelocpp/cpp_modern/GeneralSnippets/VariadicTemplates/VariadicTemplates_Mixins.md

 // Note: private inheritance, no one can access
-// the slots other than Repository itself class Repository : private SlotA, private SlotB
+// the slots other than Repository itself class MyRepository : private SlotA, private SlotB
 {
 public:
     void setSlotA(const int& value)